Family Guy (franchise): Crossovers with other shows

-An event known as "Night of the Hurricane" depicts a hurricane hitting the hometowns of MacFarlane's sitcoms Family Guy, American Dad! and The Cleveland Show, culminating in a stand-off among the three fathers of each family.
+An event known as "Night of the Hurricane" depicts a hurricane hitting the hometowns of MacFarlane's animated sitcoms Family Guy, American Dad! and The Cleveland Show, culminating in a stand-off among the three fathers of each family.

-The Griffin family also cameo appeared in not just both The Cleveland Show and American Dad!, but also in The Simpsons, Futurama, South Park, Robot Chicken, Drawn Together, Animals, Bordertown, Bones, MadTV, and Mad.
+The Griffin family also cameo appeared in not just both The Cleveland Show and American Dad!, but also in The Simpsons, Futurama, South Park, Robot Chicken, Drawn Together, Animals, Bordertown, Bones, Mad TV, and Mad.
 A two-parter South Park episode, "Cartoon Wars Parts I and II" which mocked Family Guy also features the Griffin family.
 A more live-action/animated episode of Bones, "The Critic in the Cabernet," crosses over with fellow Family Guy character Stewie Griffin (reprised by MacFarlane himself) as the episode's main antagonist.
 In 2018, Alex Borstein reprised her role as Lois Griffin in an episode of Animals.

 The Simpsons Guy (2014)

 In July 2013, it was announced that a special episode of Family Guy featuring an official crossover with The Simpsons would premiere in 2014.
-At San Diego Comic Con a 5-minute preview was shown.
+At San Diego Comic-Con a 5-minute preview was shown.
 The one-hour episode, titled "The Simpsons Guy" and consisting of the first and second episode of the thirteenth season of Family Guy, was aired September 28, 2014.
 In the episode, the Griffins are forced out of Quahog due to Peter offending women with a newspaper comic strip he created.
 On the road, their car gets stolen, leaving them stranded in the town of Springfield where they meet and befriend the Simpson family, only for their friendship to turn sour when Pawtucket Patriot Ale is revealed to be a rip-off of Duff.
 Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, and Hank Azaria guest star as their The Simpsons characters.
-The episode also includes cameo appearances by Bob Belcher from Bob's Burgers Fred Flintstone from The Flintstones and Roger from American Dad!.
+The episode also includes cameo appearances by Bob Belcher from Bob's Burgers, Fred Flintstone from The Flintstones, and Roger from American Dad!.